Updated: 09.07.2025

 Storing the Meat

-The longer the meat cures, the more flavorful and tender it will become.
+The longer the meat cures, the better the taste and the more tender the cured meat will become.

 how to dry cure meat